Our research is editorially independent but we may earn a commission for purchases made through our links.

 Why Do It?
 Fascinating for would-be explorers, it includes three main exhibits that chronic expeditions around the turn of the 20th century, including the Wellman Expeditions, with American journalist Walter Wellman launching unsuccessful attempts; the Norge Expedition, a multinational effort by Italian, Norwegian, and American contributors, including Norwegian polar explorer Roald Amundsen who had earlier led the first successful expedition to the South Pole; and the Italia Expedition, a 1928 expedition that resulted in a crash and the loss of several crew members.

-Good to Know: The on-site sells a range of polar-related items, along with gifts, cards, clothing, information and illustrations about the Arctic regions.
+Good to Know: The on-site souvenir shop sells a range of polar-related items, along with gifts, cards, clothing, information and illustrations about the Arctic regions.

 What Is It?
 The perfect opportunity to buy gifts, souvenirs and other items.